Simple and tight device-independent security proofs: Preliminaries

 \paragraph{Randomness expansion.} In the task of randomness expansion there is a single user interacting sequentially with an untrusted device.
 At the start of the interaction the user is presented with a source $R\in\{0,1\}^r$ of uniformly random bits.
 The user then interacts sequentially with the device in a deterministic way (the only sources of randomness being the initial string $R$ and any randomness which may be present in the devices' outputs).
 At the end of the protocol the user returns a string $Z\in\{0,1\}^m$ of $m$ bits that is statistically close to uniform, conditioned on $R$ as well as any side information of the adversary.
 (See Section~\ref{sec:expansion} for a concrete example of a randomness expansion protocol.)
 More formally, we require the following.

-\begin{defn}[Security of randomness expansion] A protocol is called an $(\varepsilon^c_{RE},\varepsilon_{RE}^s)$-secure $r\to m$ randomness expansion protocol\footnote{All parameters $\varepsilon^c_{RE},\varepsilon_{RE}^s,r$ and $m$ will in general be function of a parameter $n$ that also parametrises the protocol and the number of rounds of interactions between the user and the device.} if, given $r$ uniformly random bits: \begin{enumerate} \item (Soundness) For any implementation of the device $D$ it either aborts or returns a classical string $Z\in\{0,1\}^m$ and we have
+\begin{defn}[Security of randomness expansion] A protocol is called an $(\varepsilon^c_{RE},\varepsilon_{RE}^s)$-secure $r\to m$ randomness expansion protocol\footnote{All parameters $\varepsilon^c_{RE},\varepsilon_{RE}^s,r$ and $m$ will in general be function of a parameter $n$ that also parametrises the protocol and the number of rounds of interactions between the user and the device.} if, provided as input $r$ uniformly random bits: \begin{enumerate} \item (Soundness) For any implementation of the device $D$ the protocol either aborts or returns a classical string $Z\in\{0,1\}^m$ and we have

-where $E$ is a quantum register that may initially be correlated with $D$. \item (Completeness) There exists an honest implementation of the device such that the protocol does not abort with probability greater than $1-\varepsilon_{RE}^c$. \end{enumerate} \end{defn}
+where $E$ is a quantum register that may initially be correlated with $D$. \item (Completeness) There exists an honest implementation of the device such that the protocol aborts with probability at most $\varepsilon_{RE}^c$. \end{enumerate} \end{defn}

 As in the case of DIQKD, this security definition was not proven to be composable in general.